 This is to allow participants who may miss a session or who will be unable to attend the conference to catch up on the key points and insights that will be shared and to also provide a refresher for those who did attend, helping them to retain the information they will learn and solidify their understanding of the sessions’ content.

-Systems change is at the top of the agenda for philanthropic organizations, with foundations and other agencies supporting a wide variety of initiatives meant to co-create sustainable tools such as adoption of data, innovative financing and advocating for conducive policy frameworks.
-This session will explore meaningful models of collaborative systems change, which is not the sole province of any particular sector, underscoring the importance of partnerships for problem solving towards systems transformation.
+Systems change is at the top of the agenda for philanthropic organizations, with foundations and other agencies supporting a wide variety of initiatives meant to shift and revitalize systems.
+This session will explore meaningful models of collaborative systems change, which is not the sole province of any particular sector, the tripartite engagements among philanthropy-private sector-government, underscoring the importance of partnerships for problem solving towards systems transformation.
+These will include how artificial intelligence is reshaping the way we engage and retain donors as well as cross border engagement which are essential elements of collective action

 Group 1: Data & Technology in Philanthropy: Opportunities for Collective Impact